massimo-zaniboni/asterisell-v5/doc/website/content/pages/support.rst

 =======

 * `Asterisell GitHub Repository`_ : issues and development
-* support@asterisell.com : commercial support and customization
 * `RSS feeds`_ for notifications about upgrades
+* support@asterisell.com : commercial support and customizations
+* Asterisell is not anymore supported for new users, but only for current customers already using it.

 Open source development
 -----------------------